lomodoc/homepage/content/docs/Installation/lomorage-importer/_index.md

 # What is Lomorage Importer
 It is most likely user already stored historical photos / videos at multiple places, and hope to consolidate all at one place.

-Lomorage provides 3 ways to batch import these existing assets to lomorage server:
+Lomorage provides 3 ways to batch import these existing assets into the system:
 1. Native tool - recommended option
 2. Web client
 3. Command line tool - advanced option

 ## Import by native tool
 Import all assets under specified directory or single file.
 The tool will analysis asset create time by EXIF tool, and supply while import.
-It also support to import Google photo takeout ZIP file directly to Lomorage server.
+It also support to import Google photo takeout ZIP file directly into Lomorage.

 Currently it support **Windows and MacOS**.